 - Staff will be made aware of overdue accounts by automated email weekly.

-- Staff can check their balances in the meal line, through Wordware, or by calling the Child Nutrition Services office.
+- Staff can check their balances in the meal line, through their Wordware account, or by emailing Child Nutrition at email@example.com.

 - LOW BALANCE: